You cannot copy content of this website, your IP is being recorded

 You should never ignore the symptoms of a swallowing disorder.
 If you have trouble swallowing and your symptoms don’t resolve after a short period, it’s time to see a doctor.

-Our throat care specialists at Southern ENT have a wealth of experience diagnosing and treating patients with a full range of swallowing difficulties.
+Our throat care specialists at Southern ENT Associates have a wealth of experience diagnosing and treating patients with a full range of swallowing difficulties.

 Our multidisciplinary team offers comprehensive diagnostic and therapeutic services to restore swallowing function.
-Call your local clinic to schedule a swallowing evaluation with a Southern ENT provider today.
-We have clinics located throughout southern Louisiana, in Thibodaux LA, Houma LA, Raceland LA, Morgan City LA, New Iberia LA, and Youngsville LA.
+Call your local clinic to schedule a swallowing evaluation with a Southern ENT Associates provider today.